 Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 Your body runs two hormonal control centres that share a single fuse box.
 One manages stress.
 The other manages reproduction.
-When stress blows the fuse — and for many women, it does — both systems go dark at once.
+When stress affects the system — and for many women, it does — both may be impacted.

-This is The Hormonal Seesaw — the mechanism that makes ashwagandha uniquely relevant to women's health.
-Not because it adds hormones, but because it removes the interference that tips them out of balance.
+This is The Hormonal Seesaw — a concept that makes ashwagandha relevant to women's wellbeing in traditional medicine.
+Not because it adds hormones, but because it is traditionally used to support balance.

 Three randomised controlled trials now test ashwagandha specifically in women: one for perimenopause symptoms (PMID: 34553463, n=100), one for menopausal symptoms (PMID: 41561822, n=60), and one for sexual function (PMID: 26504795, n=50).
 Four meta-analyses supply the mechanistic foundation.
 Here is what the evidence actually says — and where it runs out.